School Improvement Plans 2023-24

 Every Governor at St Thomas of Canterbury will feel valued and enabled to act as a critical friend to the School and to be accountable for the School’s strategy.
 They will play a visible role supporting all children, their parents and staff at School and in the wider community, to provide the best environment possible for learning and spiritual growth.

 We are always looking to improve and our current Improvement priorities for 2023-24 are:

 To enable each and every child to become successful learners who enjoy learning, who make good progress and who achieve.
 Ensuring that gaps in learning are met through rediscover and going deeper approach.

 - To focus on the development of the whole child

 To enable the children to become confident individuals who lead healthy and fulfilling lives: physically, emotionally, mentally, socially and spiritually.
 Ensuring that mental health impact of school lockdown and pandemic is recognised and met in a supportive and loving school environment.

 - To focus on our Catholic ethos

 To put into practice what it means to be Catholic: a community of faith rooted and centred on the person of Christ, where all live out the values of the Gospel.
 Where every child is everyone’s child.

 - To focus on pupil safety

 To ensure that St Thomas of Canterbury provides the safest possible environment for children to thrive and excel.
-With a focus on ensuring all steps are taken to minimise any further impacts of COVID-19.

 - To focus on School Leadership